proximax-storage/xpx-chain-devportal-docs/docs/guides/transaction/sending-a-transfer-transaction.md

 ## Getting into some code

-1. Create the transfer transaction, including Bob's address as the recipient and 10 `xpx`.
+1. Create the transfer transaction, including Bob's address as the recipient and 10 `XPX`.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Golang-->